davidlukerice/midi-to-game-instruments/roadmap.md

 Current "roadmap" of upcoming changes

-v0.1 release
-- checkbox to turn off sending notes (for practicing without it playing)
+v0.2

-- checkbox to turn off auto octave swap
+- key switches for octaves (when in not auto octave mode)

-v0.2 release
 - buttons for manually shifting the internal octave
-- keymap selector
+- keymap selector with a few options

+v0.3

 - Better ui for configuring note->key map

 future ideas

 - UI that shows a piano and keypresses
 - Automatically play through a song
 - Mac build
 - Send different note ranges to different game clients?
   -- Like if multiboxing multiple instruments
   -- May be against terms of service :(